 Cartagena was, hands down, one of the best family vacations we have ever had.
 About a week before we left, we made our bucket list and we made it through an impressive amount.
-Because the city is an up and coming destination, one of the most important things to me was finding five family friendly activities in Cartagena.
+Because the city is an up and coming destination, one of the most important things to me was finding things to do with kids in Cartagena.
 When we travel, we try to balance interests for both adults and kids and Cartagena and the surrounding islands had great options.

-Hoping to find five family friendly activities in Cartagena?
+Hoping to find Cartagena activities?
 I can plan your trip!
 You can reach me here for my travel planning services.